decaporg/decap-cms/README.md

 * **list** A list of items.
 Can have an inner `fields` attribute if each element is an object
 * **hidden** Hidden element - typically only useful with a `default` attribute

+### Authorizing GitHub as Provider

+When you're setting up a new CMS configuration you will need to authorize GitHub as your provider.
+Here's how:

+1. Go to your GitHub Settings page.
+2. On the left menu, click “Oauth Applications”.
+3. Create a new OAuth application (you can name it anything you want), authorization callback must be: `https://api.netlify.com/auth/done`.
+4. Next, you need to go to your app settings on Netlify:
+	1. Go to “Access” menu.
+	2. On "Authentication Providers”, click “Install Provider”.
+	3. Choose “GitHub” and copy the "API Client ID” and "API Secret” that GitHub gave you when you created an Oauth application there.

 ## Extending Netlify CMS
 The Netlify CMS exposes an `window.CMS` global object that you can use to register custom widgets, previews and editor plugins.
 The available methods are: